 Table of contents

-Google Ads is moving toward more automation and less autonomy for advertisers at the same time.
+Google Ads is moving toward more automation and less autonomy for advertisers simultaneously.
 In many cases, the push to adopt newer, more “simplified” features means discontinuing older ones that everyone is used to.
-Nomen omen, Google Ads itself for many years urged advertisers to use attribution models, which it is now abandoning.
+Nomen omen, Google Ads itself, for many years, urged advertisers to use attribution models, which it is now abandoning.

 Attribution is a tool that marketers are slowly realizing must be a major part of their marketing analysis.
-According to Think with Google already in 2017.
-76% of all marketers said they have or will have marketing attribution in the next 12 months.
+According to Think with Google, in 2017, 76% of all marketers said they have or will have marketing attribution in the next 12 months.

 google attribution models